 Looking ahead to the next 50 years of caring for children, the Home On The Range Board of Directors established a foundation in June of 1999.
 The foundation is to receive, invest and dispense proceeds to fund the services benefiting our boys and girls.

 Since such a large portion of our annual budget comes from private donations, it is crucial to plan for the ranch’s needs well in advance.
 The Home On The Range Foundation was incorporated to financially support the basic mission of Home On The Range.
-Currently, the foundation is conducting a campaign to establish an endowment that will fund future operations.

 An endowment fund is a permanent fund, where the principal is never used.
 Only the interest generated from the principal is spent.
 It can be funded through cash donations, memorials and honorariums, or planned giving gifts.
 Planned gifts work well for people who have the desire to give, but may not currently have the financial capability to do so.
 The most common planned gift is a bequest in a will.
 A person can leave a specific dollar amount, property or stock, or a percentage of his/her assets to the Home On The Range Foundation.
 If you already have an existing will and want to make a bequest to Home On The Range, your attorney can add a codicil that explains your specific request.
 The original will is still valid and does not have to be rewritten.

 Individuals may give a substantial gift through a life insurance policy.
 An existing policy can be changed to list the beneficiary as the Home On The Range Foundation.
 A new policy can be written which names the Home On The Range Foundation as the owner, beneficiary and payer of premiums.
 There are tax advantages to using life insurance, such as deducting the premiums as a taxable donation.